Now accepting new patients — call 212-328-1180

 • Warmth, softening, or shifting sensations

-• A sense of deeper breath or internal space afterward
+• A feeling of deeper breath or more internal space afterward

-Some clients feel immediate ease; others notice changes gradually as the body integrates.
+Some clients feel immediate ease; others notice changes more gradually as the body integrates the work over the following days.

 Process

-1. Intake and goals: We will review your history, current concerns, and what you want to improve (comfort, mobility, function, or regulation).
+We review your history, current concerns, and what you want to improve — comfort, mobility, function, or regulation.

-2. Assessment by listening through touch: Dr. Kaminsky evaluates motion and restrictions through gentle palpation - often including the abdomen, ribcage, and diaphragm.
+Dr. Kaminsky evaluates motion and restrictions through gentle palpation, often including the abdomen, ribcage, and diaphragm.

-4. Integration and guidance: You may receive simple recommendations (hydration, rest, breathing awareness, gentle movement) to support post-session integration.
+You may receive simple recommendations — hydration, rest, breathing awareness, and gentle movement — to support post-session integration.

 Fit